 . -

-Paste in the URL of the repository
+Copy and paste the URL of this repository

 https://github.com/stevesinchak/ha-weatherlink-live